Adellama75/Adellama75.github.io/_posts/2025-07-13-People-I-Admire.md

 [Kelsey Piper](https://x.com/KelseyTuoc) - society, current
-Kelsey's work is defining/representative of a branch of California centre-left technocrats, which means she tends to write more belligerent than the median person who holds some of these ideas.
+Kelsey's work is defining/representative of a particular brand of Californian centre-left technocrats, which means she tends to write more belligerent than the median person who holds some of these views.
 [Scott Alexander](https://slatestarcodex.com/top-posts/) - society, past
 Scott's work was best in the 2010s under Slate Star Codex rather than in the 2020s- under [Astral Codex Ten](https://www.astralcodexten.com/). he writes a LOT meaning some of my favourite posts are niche in the [overall scheme of his writing](https://www.slatestarcodexabridged.com/), and probably yours will be too!
 _You will generally not find these two society writers in my monthly roundups._